Rose Hartwick Thorpe

-Rose Hartwick Thorpe (July 18, 1850 – July 19, 1939) was an American poet and writer, remembered largely for the narrative poem, Curfew Must Not Ring Tonight (1867), which gained national popularity.
-It was translated into nearly every language of the world and was universally recognized as a veritable classic.
+Rose Hartwick Thorpe (July 18, 1850 – July 19, 1939) was an American poet and writer, remembered largely for the narrative poem, Curfew Must Not Ring Tonight (1867), which gained national popularity and circulated abroad in a number of translations.
 Other poems followed, among them being "The Station Agent's Story", "Red Cross", and "In a Mining Town".
 Although a busy and prolific author, she was ill for some years.
 In 1888, she and her family moved to San Diego, California, living in Rosemere, Pacific Beach.
 Thorpe gave San Diego's "False Bay" the new moniker "Mission Bay" in a poem published in 1888 in The Golden Era; the name persists today.

 Early years and education

 Rose Alnora Hartwick was born in Mishawaka, Indiana, July 18, 1850.
 She was the daughter of William Morris and Mary Louisa (Wight) Hartwick.
 Her father's family were artists.

 In 1861, her parents moved to Hillsdale County, where she grew up, attended school, and began writing at an early age.
 She completed her education at the high school of Litchfield, Michigan, in 1868.